 Photogravure (see photogravure plates in the photo below)

-Photo Etching is a process where a metal plate, usually copper or zinc, is coated with a high contrast, negative working photo-sensitive resist such as KPR or sensitized fish glue or a thin film photopolymer such as Puretch.
+This process dates back to 1822 when Niepce coated copper and tin plates with a bitumen varnish and made long exposures with transluscent drawings in the sun.
+The exposed varnish was washed out with a solvent and the remaining image stencil was etched in acid.
+In 1852 Talbot made photoglyphic engravings from metal plates coated with dichromated fish glue that were exposed to the sun and etched in ferric chloride.
+The process is essentially the same today where a metal plate, usually copper or zinc, is coated with a high contrast, negative working photo-sensitive resist such as KPR or sensitized fish glue or a thin film photopolymer such as Puretch.
 The photo resist is exposed to a very fine halftone positive or high contrast line image.
 A halfone creates an illusion of tone by using tiny black dots of varying size and distance.
-Halftones are made digitally now with inkjet or laser printers.
+Halftones are made digitally now with inkjet, laser printers or imagesetters.
 If an aquatint is required for any large areas of solid black it can be done traditionally with dustgrain or spray, with a separate screen exposure or built in digitally.
-The plate is developed with a solvent or mild alkaline producing a high resolution etch resist.
+The plate is developed with a solvent or mild alkaline producing a high resolution etching resist.
 This process yields a plate that can be etched to the desired depth and tone.
 In photo etching all of the exposed plate and dots will receive the same amount of etch unless manually staged out by the artist.
 The photo resist is usually stripped before printing and the etched plate can be retouched and re-worked afterwards with any of the traditional etching processes.
 Some artists are using gelatin pigment paper (see Photogravure above) for exposure and etching of fine halftones.
-Because of the nature of etching a halftoned image, these prints should be called 'photo etchings' and not 'photogravures'.
-A Photo-Etching can also correctly be labeled as simply 'Etching'.
+Because of the nature of etching a halftone or high contrast image, these prints are more akin to photo etching versus a continuous tone photogravure.

-Photopolymer intaglio is a non-etch process of making a photo intaglio printing matrix.
-Plates are either manually coated with a thick photopolymer film such as Skylight photopolymer or they are available as pre-coated flexographic plates etc. Plates laminated with film are typically exposed with a very fine halftone positive that has a grain built into the blacks.
+Photopolymer intaglio is a process developed in the late 20th century and has become much more refined in the last 10 few years.
+It is a non-etch process of making a photo intaglio printing matrix of photopolymer.
+Plates are either manually coated with a thick photopolymer film such as Skylight photopolymer or they are available as pre-coated flexographic plates.
+Plates laminated with film are typically exposed with a very fine halftone positive that has a grain built into the blacks.
 Pre-coated plates can be exposed with the halftone method or with a continuous tone positive which requires a separate exposure to an aquatint screen.
 The plates are developed in water or a mild alkaline solution which washes away the unhardened photopolymer creating fine recessed crevices for the ink.
 The photopolymer film and plates adapted here for fine art intaglio printing were designed for high contrast exposure response and print applications.
-Therefore the photopolymer emulsion is inherently not as sensitive to the full range of tones that photogravure gelatin resist was created specifically to reproduce.
+Therefore the photopolymer emulsion is inherently not as sensitive to the full range of tones that photogravure gelatin resist is capable of reproducing.
+A more recent development with photopolymer is Computer To Plate printing (CTP) or Direct To Plate (DTP) printing.
+The image is printed directly onto the emulsion and in most every case is printed with an extremely fine halftone that receives only one exposure to UV light.
 'Photopolymer Intaglio' is also correctly known as 'Photopolymer'.
 These descriptions can also be used when positives are hand drawn on mylar.
 The 'Photopolymer Intaglio' process is often incorrectly referred to as 'Photogravure', 'Photopolymer Gravure' or 'Polymer Gravure'.
 The inclusion of the word gravure here is misleading since there is no etching or engraving involved, there is only developing.
 (See Oxford definitions for photogravure and gravure below)

 A print made with any of the processes above could be called Photo Intaglio or simply Intaglio but when the description is more specific then the term should accurately reflect the process used.